The Papers of Benjamin Franklin: Provenance

 During Franklin's adult life, as a learned man, he saved his correspondence and other writings with posterity in mind.
 When he embarked for France in 1776, he entrusted his many papers, contained in a large chest, which included his correspondence while in England and the manuscript of his Autobiography, to his old friend, Joseph Galloway, who kept them at his home in Trevose Manor aside Philadelphia.
 Upon the occupation of Philadelphia by the British, Galloway's estate was searched and confiscated and in the haste Franklin's papers were scattered about in and outside the house, where some were destroyed by the weather.
 Though a good friend with Franklin and other patriots who were advocating American independence, Galloway remained an unyielding Loyalist, and in June 1778 fled Philadelphia with the British, leaving, among other things, Franklin's papers behind.
 When Franklin learned of Galloway's situation and of the seizure on his estate, he became apprehensive about what had become of his papers and wrote to his son-in-law, Richard Bache, about matters.
-Bache followed up and discovered the trunk, which had been broke open and with some of its papers scattered about.
+Bache followed up and discovered the trunk, which had been broken open and with some of its papers scattered about.
 Bache collected all that he could, and in a letter of June 20, 1781 informed Franklin of his discovery and effort.
 Franklin wrote back repeatedly to Bache, urging him to look further, but to no avail.
 Subsequently, some of Franklin's letters, pamphlets and manuscripts from before 1775 were irretrievably lost.
-Historian, and one of the early editors of The Papers of Benjamin Franklin, Whitfield Bell, said that it was a "marvel" that any of the Franklin's papers entrusted to Galloway had survived at all.
+Historian, and one of the early documentary editors of The Papers of Benjamin Franklin, Whitfield Bell, said that it was a "marvel" that any of the Franklin's papers entrusted to Galloway had survived at all.

 The original papers of Benjamin Franklin are the property of approximately three hundred owners.
 About one-third of them are private individuals which include both the descendants of Franklin and his correspondents, while other owners include autograph, book and manuscript collectors.
 The other two thirds of the Franklin papers belong to institutions, including libraries, historical societies, public archives, or other such institutions.
 In 1954, various institutions came together and offered their collections of Franklin papers for photo-copying by a full-time editorial staff working at the editorial headquarters situated within the Yale University Library, where they continue to be collated and prepared for publication.